MrMovl/blog/content/drafts/drag_and_drop.md

 # Drag, but don't drop

+If Google brought you here, the solution to your drag and drop problem regarding firefox and the `drop` or `dragend` event, scroll to the bottom.

 Sometimes you stumble upon those weird bugs you just can't believe.
 When you finally find it you just burst out a quick laugh and stare at the screen in disbelieve for a minute.
 Sometimes curse words are appropriate.
 Today I had one of those, and I would like to remember it, so I am sharing it.

 ## Native Drag and drop